magickatt/dotfiles/README.md

-# dotfiles
+# Personal dotfiles
-Finally going to start persisting my day-to-day configuration somewhere
+After years of refusing to personalise my workstation, figured I would persist some of my typical configuration somewhere.

+(am also trying to move away from tools that do not expose simple configuration)